GrokCV/website/content/authors/ZihaoXiong/_index.md

   - Undergraduate
 ---

 Zihao Xiong (熊子豪) is currently pursuing his Bachelor's degree in Electronic Information Engineering at the School of Information Science and Engineering, Henan University of Technology.
-He is also a research intern at the VCIP, Nankai University.
+He is also a research intern at the VCIP, Nankai University, supervised by [Prof. Yimian Dai](https://yimian.grokcv.ai/).
 His research interests include infrared small target detection, tracking, and super-resolution.
 For more detailed information about his research, publications, and projects, please visit his personal academic website at <https://zihao.grokcv.ai/>.
 {style="text-align: justify;"}